saimonn/kraksna83-mailprinter/README.md

 # mailprinter

-Script which connects to an IMAP mailbox and prints whatever arrives as PDF using a given printer.
+Script which connects to an IMAP mailbox and prints whatever arrives as PDF using a given CUPS printer.

 ## How to use:

 1. Set your parameters in `config.ini`.
+2. Launch in the background, via `screen`, or define a systemd service.

 ### IMAP parameters

 - `keyword`: A word that must be included in the subject for the script to process the email, preventing spam mails from being printed.
-- `AuThEnTICAtiOn`
-- `delete_mail = True`
+AuThEnTICAtiOn yay
+- `delete_mail`: Whether the script should delete all emails in the mailbox after processing.

 ### Printer setup